-Aurecon produced a 100% redundant electrical distribution design with a dual reticulation network, which extends from the high voltage intake substation to the final sub-circuit at the distribution board.
+Aurecon produced a 100 per cent redundant electrical distribution design with a dual reticulation network, which extends from the high voltage intake substation to the final sub-circuit at the distribution board.
 This allows either system to be offline, due to a fault or maintenance, and the hospital operation can continue with minimal disruption.

-The design provides the hospital with a robust and continuous electrical supply during major incidents.
+The design provided the hospital with a robust and continuous electrical supply during major incidents.

 Aurecon delivered a high quality design solution for the PPP team, on time and within budget.